Amir1831/Hybrid-Method-for-OCT-Image-Classification/ReadMe.md

 # ICIP VIP Cup 2024 - Hybrid Method for OCT Image Classification

-This repository contains the code and methodology used by our team in the [ICIP VIP Cup 2024 competition](https://2024.ieeeicip.org/vip-cup/).
+This repository contains part of our experiments in the [ICIP VIP Cup 2024 competition](https://2024.ieeeicip.org/vip-cup/).
 We developed a hybrid method for classifying Optical Coherence Tomography (OCT) images to identify subjects with Diabetic Macular Edema (DME), Normal, and Non-DME conditions using a multi-instance learning approach.

 ## Overview